MFurmanczyk/AttributesPlugin/README.md

 ## Supported Platforms

-Plugin was build against version **4.22**.
+Plugin was built against version **4.22**.
 It was tested on versions 4.22, 4.27 and 5.0.
 It works on all platforms (probably).

 ## Documentation